employee benefits compliance checkup

-Employee Benefit Compliance Checklist
+Employee Benefits Compliance Checklist

-Employee Benefits Compliance is a significant concern for many organizations.
-There is pressure to have employee benefit plans fully compliant with all employee benefits laws – such as ERISA, COBRA, HIPAA, etc. – or face fines, penalties, loss of tax-favorable status, or even criminal charges.
-The Employee Benefits Security Administration (EBSA), a division of the Department of Labor (DOL), has been conducting extensive ERISA audits on pension and welfare benefit plans and shows no signs of letting up.
+Employee Benefits Compliance is a significant concern for organizations across the U.S. It’s important to ensure employee benefit plans are fully compliant with employee benefits laws – such as ERISA, COBRA, HIPAA, etc. – to avoid facing fines, penalties, loss of tax-favorable status, or even criminal charges.

-• Ensure participants receive promised benefits
+• Ensuring qualified participants receive promised benefits

 Fiduciary Bond

-If the plan administrator’s duty or activity creates a risk in which funds or property could g lost due to fraud, they may be required to maintain a fiduciary bond.
+If the plan administrator’s duty or activity creates a risk in which funds or property could get lost due to fraud, they may be required to maintain a fiduciary bond.
 If they have physical contact with cash or checks, including access to a safe deposit box, power of custody, or power to transfer property, they may need a fiduciary bond.

 Employers with insured plans usually are not subject to the bonding requirements for those plans.
 No bonding is required when premiums or other payments made to purchase benefits, including health benefits, are paid directly from the employer’s general assets to an insurance carrier.